Seven Laws of Noah: Talmud

-According to the Talmud, the Noahide laws apply to all of humanity.
+According to the Talmud, the seven Noahide laws apply to all of humanity.
 In Judaism, the term B'nei Noach (בני נח, "Sons of Noah") refers to all mankind.
 The Talmud also states: "Righteous people of all nations have a share in the world to come".
-Any non-Jew who lives according to these laws is regarded as one of the righteous among the gentiles.
-According to the Talmud, the seven laws were given first to Adam and subsequently to Noah.
+Any non-Jew who lives according to these laws is regarded as one of the Righteous among the Gentiles.
+According to the Talmud, the Noahide covenant was given first to Adam and subsequently to Noah.
 Six of the seven laws were exegetically derived from passages in the Book of Genesis, with the seventh being the establishment of courts of justice.

 The Talmudic sages expanded the concept of universal morality within the Noahide laws and added several other laws beyond the seven listed in the Talmud and Tosefta which are attributed to different rabbis, such as prohibitions against committing incest, cruelty to animals, pairing animals of different species, grafting trees of different kinds, castration, emasculation, homosexuality, pederasty, and sorcery among others, with some of the sages, such as Ulla, going so far as to make a list of 30 laws.
 The Talmud expands the scope of the seven laws to cover about 100 of the 613 mitzvot.

 Punishment

-In practice, Jewish law makes it very difficult to apply the death penalty.
-No record exists of a gentile having been put to death for violating the seven Noahide laws.
+In practice, Jewish law makes it very difficult to apply the Jewish death penalty.
+No record exists of a Gentile having been put to death for violating the seven Noahide laws.
 Some of the categories of capital punishment recorded in the Talmud are recorded as having never been carried out.
 It is thought that the rabbis included discussion of them in anticipation of the coming Messianic Age.